aws-samples/aws-cdk-lambda-container/README.md

 });
 ```
 ### Lambda proxy integrations
 Amazon API Gateway Lambda proxy integration is a simple, powerful, and nimble mechanism to build an API with a setup of a single API method.
 The Lambda proxy integration allows the client to call a single Lambda function in the backend.
-In Lambda proxy integration, when a client submits an API request, API Gateway passes to the integrated Lambda function the raw request as-is, except that the order of the request parameters is not preserved.
+In Lambda proxy integration, when a client submits an API request, API Gateway passes to the integrated Lambda function the raw request as-is.
 Let us create two Lambda proxy integrations for the two Lambda functions using LambdaProxyIntegration class which takes LambdaProxyIntegrationProps as an argument.

 **listMovieFunctionIntegration:**